sheffieldnlp/fever-scorer/README.md

 The evidence is considered to be correct if there exists a complete list of actual evidence that is a subset of the predicted evidence.

+In the FEVER Shared Task, we will consider only only the first `5` sentences of predicted_evidence that the candidate system provies for scoring.
+This is configurable through the `max_evidence` parameter for the scorer.
+When too much evidence is provided.
+It is removed, without penalty.

 ## Find out more

 Visit [http://fever.ai](http://fever.ai) to find out more about the shared task.